Luminos in The Gambia

 Developing & Piloting a New Curriculum

-At the request of The Gambian government, Luminos provided support to write a primary school accelerated learning curriculum for the Ministry of Basic and Secondary Education (MoBSE) from October 2021 to August 2022.
+At the request of The Gambian government, Luminos provided support to write a new accelerated learning curriculum with the Ministry of Basic and Secondary Education (MoBSE).

 “Every child deserves to be given the opportunity to explore and realize their full potential through schooling.
 This is my conviction.”